WHY EXPAND OUR VISION

 LLA is located on Treasure Island, a former Navy base, that sits in the middle of the San Francisco Bay.
 Students, under the guidance of Delancey Street Construction Department, renovated the school facility, expanding it from an 8,000 square foot building to 25,000 square feet.
 LLA has a proven record of success in re-engaging students who have left the system and teaching them how to be contributors to a positive community.
 A 3 year independent longitudinal study found LLA to be a “profoundly effective program”.
 The fifth approach to adapting our model is the Delancey Eisenhower Replications.
 The United States Senate set aside funding through the Department of Justice to the Eisenhower Foundation in Washington D.C.
 One of the key missions of the Eisenhower Foundation is to replicate “programs that work”.
 In this replication process, from 2002 through 2006, Delancey Street worked in partnership with the Eisenhower Foundation to replicate our model in 4 states: Alaska, Hawaii, Texas and South Carolina.
-This partnership has replicated the Delancey model in Alaska and Hawaii by adding new programs to 2 large community-based umbrella organizations that provided social services to local native populations of their respective states, but did not serve the criminal justice population in a residential setting, particularly those with substance abuse and other compounding problems; in Texas by working with a faith-based organization to expand the work they were doing with families of people in prison to develop a residential program for women based on Delancey; and in South Carolina by creating a completely new program not in concert with any other group or organization.
+This partnership has replicated the Delancey model in Alaska by adding new programs to a large community-based umbrella organization that provided social services to local native populations, but did not serve the criminal justice population in a residential setting, particularly those with substance abuse and other compounding problems; in Texas by working with a faith-based organization to expand the work they were doing with families of people in prison to develop a residential program for women based on Delancey; and in South Carolina by creating a completely new program not in concert with any other group or organization.
 By selecting these different approaches in diverse parts of the country, we hope to see which aspects of the Delancey model are adaptable and whether replications need to fully and completely utilize the Delancey model or whether parts of it can be adapted in different ways.
 Our sixth approach includes an exchange program and informal replications of Delancey Street.
 Over the years, numerous Delancey Street graduates have run and/or worked in other programs.
 Because they changed their own lives at Delancey Street, it is the model they knew intuitively without needing training; not formally calling themselves replications, graduates have modeled their work and programs after Delancey Street.
 Some have utilized the same training schools such as moving and Christmas trees.
 Some have adapted the educational model to drug programs.
 In San Francisco alone a graduate started Asian Recovery Services, and graduates direct and work in programs ranging from San Francisco Diversion for first offenders through therapeutic community drug programs within prisons.
 There are informal replications in North Carolina, California and Florida.
 Finally, it was a very exciting time when we met the members of the San Patrignano community in Italy and discovered the wonderful activities they were involved in that were so like our Delancey Street model.
 Of course, San Patrignano instantly became our sister program.
 We wanted to find ways to do things together, and one of the best was an exchange program we set up between our two locations.
 In our visits there, and in the visits that San Patrignano community members have had at Delancey, we have shared ideas and worked together to try to help solve the problems the world is facing with drugs and crime.

 |Diller teens visit Delancey Street in 2011